Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Discussion

 The present study is based on numerical simulations employing calibrated device parameters.
-Experimental realisation is facilitated by the use of components operating well within standard specifications: input powers of 1--80~mW, injection currents of 600--1700~mA, and attenuation ranges of 0--30~dB.
-The primary practical challenges are (i)~accurate characterisation of SOA transfer functions under varying bias conditions, and (ii)~maintaining thermal and mechanical phase stability across interferometric modules.
-The immediate experimental objective is the [2,2] Two Moons configuration, comprising four fibre-coupled modules initialised with parameters obtained from simulation.
+Experimental realization is facilitated by the use of components operating well within standard specifications: input powers of 1--80~mW, injection currents of 600--1700~mA, and attenuation ranges of 0--30~dB.
+Every component in the MZI-VOA-SOA-VOA module is commercially available as a fibre-pigtailed, connectorised device.
+A near-term prototype can therefore be assembled entirely from catalogue components without custom fabrication or cleanroom access (component specifications and assembly details are given in Supplementary Section~E). \cut{The primary practical challenges are (i)~accurate characterization of SOA transfer functions under varying bias conditions, and (ii)~maintaining thermal and mechanical phase stability across interferometric modules.} Two primary practical challenges must be addressed for experimental realisation: accurate characterisation of SOA transfer functions under varying bias conditions, and maintaining interferometric phase stability across modules.
+The Agrawal--Olsson model requires only three measurable device parameters ($P_{\text{sat}}$, $G_{\text{max}}$, $I_{\text{tr}}$), each extractable from a standard characterisation sweep.
+Active phase stabilisation of fibre-based MZIs is routine in both photonic integrated circuits~\cite{Bogaerts2020,Perez2017} and fibre-optic systems~\cite{Xavier2011}.
+The SOA power-dependent phase shift operates at MHz--GHz rates, separated from the dither-based stabilisation frequency ($\sim$10~kHz) by more than four decades.
+It therefore does not corrupt the feedback loop (Supplementary Section~E).
+The immediate experimental objective is the [2,2] Two Moons configuration, comprising four fibre-coupled modules initialized with parameters obtained from simulation.
 Successful demonstration would validate both the fidelity of the physics-based model and the end-to-end training framework before scaling to the seven-module yacht hydrodynamics configuration.

+A minimal experimental implementation of the [2,2] Two Moons network requires four MZI-VOA-SOA-VOA modules, a tunable laser source, DAC-controlled attenuators for input encoding, and two photodetectors at the output nodes.
+The training and deployment strategy, including offline and on-site approaches, is described in Methods.
+The trained parameter values for all modules are reported in Supplementary Section~C.

+Parameter mismatch between trained set-points and their hardware realisations perturbs the transfer function.
+A systematic device-variability study (Supplementary Section~G) evaluates this sensitivity across four device parameters ($P_{\text{sat}}$, $G_{\text{max}}$, $I_{\text{tr}}$, $\alpha_H$) in 120 training and 6000 Monte Carlo evaluation configurations.
+Training with variability awareness compensates mismatch on all axes.
+Without it, $\alpha_H$ dominates: it enters the MZI phase through $\Delta\phi_{\text{SOA}} = -\alpha_H h/2$, so moderate manufacturing variation destroys the learned interference condition.
+Per-device characterisation of $\alpha_H$ from a standard gain--phase measurement eliminates this vulnerability.